ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

-# Prerequisites

-In order to complete this lab, you must obtain a subscription key for the Microsoft Text Analytics API.

-Sign up for a free trial key here: [https://azure.microsoft.com/en-us/try/cognitive-services/?api=text-analytics](https://azure.microsoft.com/en-us/try/cognitive-services/?api=text-analytics)

-Once you have the key, keep it handy - you’ll need it throughout this lab.

 # Lab Overview

 IntegrationHub gives developers, admins and business process owners a centralized place to build and manage integrations.
 “Content” in IntegrationHub is made up of a series of “Spokes”.
 Spokes are self-contained scoped applications that contain all of the artifacts that make up an integration, primarily “Actions”.